liyue201/gostl/README.md

 ```
-### <a name="skliplist">skliplist</a>
+### <a name="skiplist">skiplist</a>
-Skliplist is a kind of data structure which can search quickly by exchanging space for time.
+Skiplist is a kind of data structure which can search quickly by exchanging space for time.
 Goroutine safety is supported.

 ```go
 package main